j-greig/greig/_posts/2016-10-02-first-email-course.md

 title: '8,991 emails later: everything I learnt creating my first email course in Mailchimp'
 date: 2016-10-02T10:59:35+00:00

 excerpt: '<p>What I learnt creating my first email course.
-How to choose an audience and a topic, sequence your lessons, then build and promote your email course.</p>'layout: post
+How to choose an audience and a topic, sequence your lessons, then build and promote your email course.</p>'
+layout: post
 permalink: /first-email-course/
 categories:
   - Meta